eWaterCycle/era5cli/docs/source/instructions.rst

 Create a key ascii file
 ~~~~~~~~~~~~~~~~~~~~~~~

-In linux create a file called .cdsapirc in your home directory and add
+In linux create a new file called .cdsapirc in the home directory of your user and add
 the following two lines:

 ::